network overlays

 There has been a significant paradigm shift in data center networks.
 This evolution has driven network overlays known as tunnel overlay, bringing several new requirements to data center designs.
 Distributed applications are transforming traffic profiles, and there is a rapid rise in intra-DC traffic ( East-West ).

-We designers face several challenges to support this type of scale.
-First, we must implement network virtualization with the overlay tunnel for large cloud deployment.
+We designers face several challenges in supporting this type of scale.
+First, we must implement network virtualization with the overlay tunnel for large cloud deployments.

 Suppose a customer requires a logical segment per application, and each application requires load balancing or firewall services between segments.
 In that case, having an all-physical network using traditional VLANs is impossible.
 The limitations of 4000 VLANS and the requirement for stretched Layer 2 subnets have pushed designers to virtualize workloads over an underlying network.